Nice to Meet You, Walden Schmidt: Ratings

 With 28.74 million viewers in its original airing, the episode was the most watched in the history of the show.
 It scored a 10.7/25 rating/share in the 18-49 age group.
 At one point, the audience peaked at 31 million viewers with an 11.4/26 rating/share.
 Including DVR ratings, which added 4.09 million viewers, the episode was watched by a total of 32.83 million viewers with a 12.5 18-49 rating.
 In Canada, the show was watched by approximately 5 million viewers, with 6.7 million watching some of it.
 In Australia, the show was watched by an average of 2.3 million viewers in the five major capital cities, peaking at 2.6 million, which gave the show its highest ever ratings figure for an episode broadcast in Australia.
 It was also the most watched show on Australian television that night, beating third placed drama hit Packed to the Rafters by 655,000 viewers.
-In the United Kingdom, the episode aired on September 20 on digital channel Comedy Central and brought in a total of 803,000 viewers, the most watched programme in the channel's history.
+In the United Kingdom, the episode aired on September 20 on the pay television channel Comedy Central and brought in a total of 803,000 viewers, making it the most watched programme in the channel's history.